 On March 16, 2010, we issued \$567,000 of unsecured convertible promissory notes to two investors.
 The convertible notes mature on the earlier of (i) March 16, 2012, and (ii) upon written demand of payment by the investors following our default thereunder.
 The maturity date of the convertible notes may be extended by written notice made by the Investors at any time prior to March 16, 2012.
 Interest accrues on the convertible notes at a rate of 5.97% per annum, and is payable quarterly in cash, in arrears, on each three-month anniversary of the issuance of the convertible notes.
 However, we have the right, exercisable at our option, in lieu of paying interest in cash, to pay interest by delivering a number of unregistered shares of our common stock equal to the quotient obtained by dividing the amount of such interest by the arithmetic average of the volume weighted average price (VWAP) for each of the five consecutive trading days immediately preceding the interest payment date.
-At any time following the first anniversary of the issuance of the convertible notes at a conversion price equal to \$0.03.
+At any time following the first anniversary of the issuance of the convertible notes, at the option of the holders of these convertible notes, the outstanding balance thereof (including accrued and unpaid interest thereon) may be converted into shares of our common stock at a conversion price equal to \$0.03.
 The conversion price may be adjusted in connection with stock splits, stock dividends and similar events affecting our capital stock.
 As of March 16, 2010, the convertible notes rank senior to all other indebtedness, and thereafter will remain senior or pari passu with all accounts payable and other similar liabilities incurred by us in the ordinary course of business.
-We may not prepay the convertible notes with out the prior consent of the note holders.
+We may not prepay the convertible notes without the prior consent of the note holders.
 Virtually all of the proceeds from these convertible notes were used to fully repay outstanding secured loans that had matured and were due and payable.